 Activities Take a walk with friends or family.
 Plant a tree or some seeds.
 Make a family donation to your favorite environmental cause.
 Another beautiful action that is becoming more and more common is to have a Tu B'Shevat seder.
 In the 16th century, Kabbalists, the Jewish mystics, created this seder with songs, readings, wine and fruits.
 Like the Passover seder, this one uses experiential learning, four cups of wine, and special foods.
 Each cup of wine represents different aspects of the fruit tree and fo ourselves.
 As the seder progresses, we change the color of the wine in the cups (like the changing of the seasons) - from the whiteness of winter to the fullness of spring.
 The color gets more and more red and we look forward to the fully red wine of the Passover seder.
 Of course, there are many interpretations and ways to find meaning in a Tu B'Shevat seder.
 The cups can represent the tree's growth from seed to sapling, to continued growth, and to bearing fruit.
-Or they can symbolize the kinds of relationships we can have with Nature and with each other, even with Gold.
+Or they can symbolize the kinds of relationships we can have with Nature and with each other, even with God.
 There are four directions, the four seasons, and the four elements - all are possible interpretations.
 The traditional Tu B'Shevat seder also includes a special order for eating different kinds of fruits, each kind representing our own spiritual growth.
 Before eating each kind of fruit, one thing some people do is to ask themselves or each other a spiritual question related to that kind of fruit.
 The seder here follows that model.
 However you celebrate Tu B'Shevat, this holiday is an opportunity to savor and appreciate the bounty of this world, and to give thanks for all the ways that trees provide us with food, shelter, beauty, air and valuable life lessons.

 --